Education - Secondary School Teaching (Master of Education)

 Earn more than a degree from a leader in education.

 Graduates of this program are able to advance their careers and take on new professional roles in education.
-Through this accelerated, hybrid program, you’ll earn your master’s degree from Creighton as well as your teaching certificate from the state of Nebraska.
+Through this accelerated, hybrid program, you’ll earn your master’s degree from Creighton as well as your teaching certificate.

 No matter your passions, you’ll be earning your credentials through a university known for excellence in graduate educational programs.
-Creighton’s Secondary School Teaching M.Ed. program has been accredited/approved by the Nebraska Department of Education and is a candidate for accreditation by the Council for Accreditation of Educator Preparation (CAEP).
+Creighton’s Secondary School Teaching M.Ed. program has been accredited/approved by the Nebraska Department of Education and accredited by the Council for Accreditation of Educator Preparation (CAEP).
 Our graduate programs in education have also been recognized for their excellence by U.S. News & World Report.

 To earn the Master of Education in Secondary School Teaching at Creighton University, you must complete the following:

 - Graduate Program Orientation

 - Foundations of Education Seminar I